spree/spree/guides/content/developer/tutorials/getting_started.md

 ### Logging Into the Backend

 The next thing you’ll probably want to do is to log into the admin interface.
-User your browser window to navigate to http://localhost:3000/admin.
+Use your browser window to navigate to http://localhost:3000/admin.
 You can login with the username `spree@example.com` and password `spree123`.

 Upon successful authentication you should see the admin screen: